3 Ways Procurement Leaders Can Drive Sustainability in Their Supply Chains

 Schafer said Intel partners with regulators, competitors and suppliers to achieve multi-faceted sustainability goals.

-Colin Sharp, C2FO’s senior vice president for EMEA, said procurement organisations must become more familiar with the social impact of their supply chain in order to work with suppliers on sustainability.
+Colin Sharp, C2FO’s senior vice president for EMEA, said procurement organizations must become more familiar with the social impact of their supply chain in order to work with suppliers on sustainability.

 “The volume of suppliers that procurement teams have to manage has been increasing, especially now that small businesses are seen as the economic growth engine of many companies,” Sharp said.
 “C2FO’s reputation for supporting the whole supply chain — not just a small number of large suppliers — makes it easy for procurement teams to develop supply chain resilience.”